topvpn/topvpn.github.io/china.md

 [**nordVPN**](https://go.nordvpn.net/aff_c?offer_id=15&aff_id=13110), established in 2012, registered in Panama, you can connect up to 6 devices at the same time, 30-day money back guarantee.

-btw, Which server node to choose?
+Which server node to choose?

 Choose the corresponding server node according to your needs and preferences, usually, you are advised to use the server nodes in Japan (Tokyo), South Korea (Seoul), Singapore, Taiwan, the US West Coast or other places which geographically close to China mainland.